btkepros/JSONSpruce/README.md

 ### Building from Source

 1. Clone this repository
-2. Open `JSONify.xcodeproj` in Xcode
+2. Open `JSONSpruce.xcodeproj` in Xcode
 3. Build and run (⌘R)

 ### Contributing